mayraberrones94/CCI_technical/Getting started.md

 **IMPORTANT**: Please ensure the application you select is created by **Python Software Foundation**.
 The official software is free, so if the application costs money, then it is the wrong one.
 Select the newest version.

+Once you have found the version you need to install, click get, and wait for the application to finish downloading.
+The `Get` button will then be replaced by `Install on my devices`, where you can decide if you want to install only on the current user or all the computers.
+After you select them, click install.

+**IMPORTANT**: Please keep in mind that this is only for first-time installations.
+If you have Python already and want to upgrade it to a newer version, it is a completely different process that we will discuss in later posts.

+If the installation was successful, you will see the message `This product is installed`.
+You can now access Python, including `pip` and `IDLE`.
+This allows you to run Python scripts in your terminal directly.

 ## Downloading the installer (intermediate):

+The installation via the official page for Python is suited for more experienced developers, as it offers a lot more customization and control over the installation.

+**IMPORTANT** Please note that this installation requires you to have previous knowledge of how `PATH` works.
+If you do not know what PATH is, we strongly recommend you use the Microsoft Store Package instead of this installer.

 Once you download the `.exe` file of the latest Python version (right now, it is not important to look for different versions), follow the installation guide.
 Remember to select either the Windows x86-64 executable installer for 64-bit or the Windows x86 executable installer for 32-bit, depending on your own computer specifications.
 You can see which one you have by following the next steps: